pedrogerum/forecasting/README.md

-# High-Frequency Demand Forecasts with N-HiTS + MDN
+# High-Frequency Forecasts with N-HiTS + MDN

 ## Overview
 This repository implements the N-HiTS + MDN framework for high-frequency demand forecasting, as accepted in the *International Journal of Forecasting (2025)*.
 The method combines neural hierarchical interpolation with mixture density networks to improve forecast accuracy.